dcppc/centillion/Readme.md

 can handle is a collection of github issues from a repository.

-the centillion will extract information from the issues and comments using PyGithub and use pandoc to extract information from the markdown in the issues/comments.
+The centillion will extract information from the issues and comments using PyGithub and use pandoc to extract information from the markdown in the issues/comments.

-all issues and comments in the repo will be added to the index.
+All issues and comments in the repo will be added to the index.

 ### google drive

-the last type of document collection that the centillion can handle is a google drive folder. the google drive API allows the centillion to download documents in multiple formats (primarily the .docx format), convert to markdown, and extract information as was done with github markdown files.
+The last type of document collection that the centillion can handle is a google drive folder. the google drive API allows the centillion to download documents in multiple formats (primarily the .docx format), convert to markdown, and extract information as was done with github markdown files.